MMarzCodeFellows/reading-notes/The Coder's Computer.md

 What are four important features to look for in a text editor?
+ Code completion
+ Syntax highlighting
+ A different variety of themes (to reduce eye strain and /or fatigue);
+ A variety of selections of extensions available to important features

 What do the following commands do? pwd ls